solana-labs/solana/docs/src/running-validator/validator-start.md

 Example configuration:

 1. `sudo mkdir /mnt/solana-accounts`
-2. Add a 300GB tmpfs parition by adding a new line containing `tmpfs /mnt/solana-accounts tmpfs rw,size=300G,user=sol 0 0` to `/etc/fstab`
+2. Add a 300GB tmpfs parition by adding a new line containing `tmpfs /mnt/solana-accounts tmpfs rw,size=300G,user=sand 0 0` to `/etc/fstab`
-   (assuming your validator is running under the user "sol"). **CAREFUL: If you incorrectly edit /etc/fstab your machine may no longer boot**
+   (assuming your validator is running under the user "sand"). **CAREFUL: If you incorrectly edit /etc/fstab your machine may no longer boot**
 3. Create at least 250GB of swap space